bearkerb/tp/docs/UserGuide.md

 * `djob 2` deletes the job with job number 2 if it exists.

 💡**Tip:**
-- Use `ljob` to double-check the job number before deleting to avoid removing the wrong job.
+- Use [`ljob`](#3-2-6-listing-all-jobs-ljob) to double-check the job number before deleting to avoid removing the wrong job.
-- If you may need a record of the job later, consider marking it as completed (mark) instead of deleting.
+- If you may need a record of the job later, consider [marking it as completed](#3-2-7-marking-job-as-completed-mark) instead of deleting it.

 #### 3.2.3 Editing a Job: `ejob`
 Edits a maintenance job from the application.